tdgrant1/denss/README.md

 Grant, Thomas D. (2018).
 Ab initio electron density determination directly from solution scattering data.
 Nature Methods. http://dx.doi.org/10.1038/nmeth.4581.

+#### New symmetry averaging feature
+A new feature in denss v1.4.6 allows for the use of symmetry if known.
+The options for imposing symmetry are --ncs, --ncs_axis, and --ncs_steps.
+Currently only symmetry along a single axis is supported, though multiple axes will be supported in the future.
+Symmetry is imposed by first aligning the principal axes of inertia with the XYZ axes (largest to smallest).
+Then symmetry averaging is performed along the selected axis at the given step(s).
+More frequent steps makes for stronger restraint, but more consequently more bias.
+Can select a different axis (in case the largest principal axis is not the symmetry axis).
+Note that the averaging procedure is still symmetry agnostic.
+Also, you may need to manually filter sets of maps in case the wrong symmetry axis was chosen in some cases, then perform averaging separately with the denss.align_and_average.py script.

+#### New script for performing simple operations on MRC files
+A new script, `denss.mrcops.py`, is included in v1.4.5 that includes handy tools for resampling or reshaping an MRC formatted electron density map.

 #### New refinement script
 A new script called `denss.refine.py` is available for refining an averaged electron density map.
 Final averaged maps from denss.all.py or superdenss are